ybstring/slapbackDelay/README.md

 # slapbackDelay
 A simple slapback delay plugin with a user definable range of 0 to 250 milliseconds.
+Requires the JUCE application framework.